The Guide to Unlocking Growth:

 Unlocking Growth is like Surfing

-To visualize this guide, think of a surfing metaphor: the wave symbolizes customers and their journey, while the surfer represents the company.
 Unlocking growth is like catching the wave, the critical transition from paddling to surfing.
 Paddling is painful, requiring significant effort with minimal progress, much like companies burning an enormous amount of cash for minimal growth.
 Where the surfer’s tool is their surfboard optimized for a specific wave, the company’s tool is the Customer Journey Playbook tailored to their customers’ hero story.
 Once a surfer catches the wave, they effortlessly surf a long distance: it’s pure momentum.
 Similarly, once a company unlocks growth, good leads grow organically, big deals close without any CEO intervention and the entire company is capable of supporting the GTM plan.

 Catch the wave in 3 steps: